pkoning2/ddcmp/doc/kicad.md

 5. Integral modem support: C11, J2, J3, R1, R2, R6, R7, TR1, TR2, U2.
 6. Integral modem direct coax connection: J2, J3.
 7. DEC BC55 bulkhead connection support: J7.
+8. Connection to DMR/DMP/DMV line unit, or DMC RS-232 line unit: J8.
-8. Debug UART connection: J1.
+9. Debug UART connection: J1.
-9. Easy access to built-in selftest feature: J4.
+10. Easy access to built-in selftest feature: J4.

+The BOM and schematic shows a green LED for the SYN indicator, yellow for RX, and red for TX.
+You can use other combinations of red, yellow, and/or green if you prefer.
+Note that blue or white LEDs have too high a forward voltage drop to be used here since the output pins are 3 volt outputs.

 ### Transformer alternatives